zephir-lang/zephir-docs/en/motivation.rst

 Since version 4 and then 5, PHP is based on the Zend Engine implementation.
 This is a virtual machine that executes the PHP code from its bytecode representation.
-Zend Engine is almost present in every PHP installation in the world.
-With Zephir you can create extensions for PHP running under the Zend Engine.
+Zend Engine is almost present in every PHP installation in the world, with Zephir, you can create extensions for PHP running under the Zend Engine.

-PHP is hosting Zephir, so they obviously have a lot of similarities, however, they have important differences that give Zephir its own personality.
-For example, Zephir is more strict and it could be make you less productive compared to PHP due to the compilation step.
+PHP is hosting Zephir, so they obviously have a lot of similarities, however; they have important differences that give Zephir its own personality.
+For example, Zephir is more strict, and it could be make you less productive compared to PHP due to the compilation step.

 If You Are a C Programmer...